Jidhnyasa/Decison-Making/README.md

    The probability that the fugitive recognized by clothes is 0.75.
    The most probable location(s) of the robot j is j11(1,1),j22(2,2),j31(3,1).

  ii.If robot i’s proximity indicator goes off when it is in location (2,2), what are the probabilities that the fugitive is       located in each of the 16 sectors?
-What then becomes the most likely location of a fugitive if he is recognized by face       only in (2,3) and by clothes only in (1,2)?
+What then becomes the most likely location of a fugitive if he is recognized by face       only in (2,3) and by clothes only in (1,2)?<br>
  -> The probabilities that the fugitive is located in each of the 16 sectors is 0.0625
     the most likely location of a fugitive if he is recognized by face only in (2,3) and by clothes only in (1,2) is f23(2,3).

- iii.If the proximity indicator goes off when robot i is in sector (2,3) and the fugitive is spotted both by face and clothes      in (2,3) as well,what is the most likely location(s) of the robot j?
+ iii.If the proximity indicator goes off when robot i is in sector (2,3) and the fugitive is spotted both by face and clothes      in (2,3) as well,what is the most likely location(s) of the robot j?<br>
  ->  The most likely location(s) of the robot j is j13(1,3),j22(2,2),j24(2,4),j33(3,3)